 But the proof of this bread is in the eating.
 It is wholesome, tender and flavorful, and munching it makes me feel happy, satisfied, and, well, POWERFUL.
 I named this blog power hungry for a reason :).

-Its many charms include the following:
+The many charms of this bread include the following:

 - High protein (8.5 grams per serving)